acorg/seqgen/README.md

 * `id prefix`: The prefix of the FASTA ids to give a set of sequences.
 A count will be appended to this prefix.
 This is useful when you specify a `count` value.
+* `filename`: The file into which to write the sequences.
+The first time a file is mentioned, it is truncated.
+Subsequent output to the same file will be appended.
+This allows the use of the same file more than once in a specification.
+* `format`: Either "fasta" or "fastq".
+If the latter, the quality string will be set to the `--quality` option passed to `seq-gen.py` or the default value (30).
 * `from id`: The sequence should be based on another (already named) sequence in the JSON file.
 The value given should either be the exact `id` of another sequence or else be the `id prefix` of another sequence